jdh8/jdh8.org/wbridge5/general/index.md

 ♥4 is a spot card.

 Patterns are shown with hyphens, e.g. 5-4-3-1 refers to a hand with a 5-card suit, a 4-card suit, a 3-card suit, and a singleton.
-Distributions are shown with equal signs, e.g. 5=4=3=1 means 5 spades, 4 hearts, 3 diamonds, and 1 club.
+Shapes are shown with equal signs, e.g. 5=4=3=1 means 5 spades, 4 hearts, 3 diamonds, and 1 club.

 Hand evaluation
 ---------------